Kissing Spine Dorsal Spinous Impingement Horse Tack Treatment

 Dorsal Spinous Process (DSP) impingement or “Kissing Spines” (KSD)

 is a condition recognized as a significant issue for horses.
 What constitutes the problem is debatable and how to make a conclusive diagnosis can be an elusive process.
-The following article will discuss the anatomic findings, diagnostic process, therapeutic options, and prognosis.
+The following article will discuss the anatomic findings, diagnostic Dorsal Spinous process, Kissing Spine treatment, therapeutic options, and prognosis.

 In order to understand the issues behind DSP impingement, you have to understand a few anatomical factors.
 Generally, the problem is located in the thoracic section of the vertebral column – the area where the rider sits.
 Less commonly, the involvement of the lumbar vertebrae behind the saddle area can be the source of the problem.